httpwg/wg-materials/ietf101/minutes.md

   - e.g. Javascript can't run, or can't have origin, until signature verified online
   - answer: haven't figured out exactly when browser should verify

-- ? - UC Berkeley
+- Nick Doty - UC Berkeley
   - what should server do after they screw up and sign something stateful.
   - should stop signing new ones
   - can use Clear-Site-Data header to clear everything if known to have